Distributed Compression of Graphical Data: The Framework of Local Weak Convergence

 In this section, we discuss the framework of local weak convergence mainly in the context of the \ER and configuration model ensembles discussed in Section~\ref{sec:prel-notat}.
 For a general discussion, the reader is referred to \cite{BenjaminiSchramm01rec, aldous2004objective, aldous2007processes}.

-Let $\Xi$ and $\Theta$ be finite mark sets.
-A marked graph $G$ with edge and vertex mark sets $\Xi$ and $\Theta$ respectively together with a distinguished vertex $o$, is called a rooted marked graph and is denoted by $(G, o)$.
-For a rooted marked graph $(G, o)$ and integer $h \geq 1$, $(G,o)_h$ denotes the $h$ neighborhood of $o$, i.e. the subgraph consisting of vertices with distance no more than $h$ from $o$.
-Note that $(G, o)_h$ is connected by definition.
-Two connected rooted marked graphs $(G_1, o_1)$ and $(G_2, o_2)$ are said to be isomorphic if there is a vertex bijection between the two graphs that maps $o_1$ to $o_2$, preserves adjacencies and also preserves vertex and edge marks.
+Let $\Xi$ and $\Theta$ be fixed finite sets.
+A \emph{rooted marked graph} is a marked graph $G$ with edge and vertex mark sets $\Xi$ and $\Theta$ respectively, together with a distinguished vertex $o$.
+We denote such a rooted marked graph by $(G, o)$.
+For a rooted marked graph $(G, o)$ and a nonnegative integer $h \geq 0$, $(G,o)_h$ denotes the $h$ neighborhood of $o$, i.e. the subgraph consisting of vertices with distance no more than $h$ from $o$.
+Note that $(G, o)_h$ is connected, by definition.
+Two rooted marked graphs $(G_1, o_1)$ and $(G_2, o_2)$ are said to be isomorphic if there is a vertex bijection between the connected components of the roots in the two graphs that maps $o_1$ to $o_2$, preserves adjacencies, and also preserves edge and vertex marks.
 With this, we denote the isomorphism class corresponding to a rooted marked graph $(G, o)$ by $[G, o]$.
-We simply use $[G,o]_h$ as a shorthand for $[(G,o)_h]$.
-Let $\mG_*(\Xi, \Theta)$ denote the set of isomorphism classes $[G,o]$ of connected rooted marked graphs on a countable vertex set with edge and vertex marks coming from the sets $\Xi$ and $\Theta$, respectively.
-It can be shown that $\mG_*(\Xi, \Theta)$ can be turned into a separable and complete metric space \cite{aldous2007processes}.
-For a probability distribution $\mu$ on $\mG_*(\Xi, \Theta)$, let $\deg(\mu)$ denote the expected degree at the root in $\mu$.
+We use $[G,o]_h$ as a shorthand for $[(G,o)_h]$.